 - access their personal data, commonly referred to as subject access requests.
-This enables you to receive a copy of the personal information we hold about you and to check that we are lawfully processing it. - ask us to correct any information that we hold about you which is incorrect, incomplete or inaccurate - ask us to erase your personal information from our files and systems where there is no good reason for us continuing to hold it
+This enables you to receive a copy of the personal information we hold about you and to check that we are lawfully processing it. - ask us to correct any information that we hold about you which is incorrect, incomplete or inaccurate. - ask us to erase your personal information from our files and systems where there is no good reason for us continuing to hold it, commonly referred to as the right to be forgotten. - object to us using your personal information to further our legitimate interests (or those of a 3rd party) or where we are using your personal information for direct marketing purposes.

-- object to us using your personal information to further our legitimate interests (or those of a 3rd party) or where we are using your personal information for direct marketing purposes - ask us to restrict or suspend the use of your personal information, for example, if you want us to establish its accuracy or our reasons for using it - ask us to transfer your personal information to another person or organisation - If you have given your consent to us processing your personal information (for example, consent to receive information about our seminars and events), you have the right to withdraw your consent at any time.
-To withdraw your consent, please contact info@thecbf.org.uk.
-Once we have received notification that you have withdrawn your consent, we will no longer process your personal information and, subject to our retention policy, we will dispose of your data securely. - Individuals can make a subject access request verbally or in writing. - We will follow the guidance from the Information Commissioners Office - To make a subject access request you should email: info@thecbf.org.uk or telephone 01634 838739
+- ask us to restrict or suspend the use of your personal information, for example, if you want us to establish its accuracy or our reasons for using it. - ask us to transfer your personal information to another person or organisation.

+If you have given your consent to us processing your personal information (for example, consent to receive information about our resources and events), you have the right to withdraw your consent at any time.
+To withdraw your consent, please contact info@thecbf.org.uk Once we have received notification that you have withdrawn your consent, we will no longer process your personal information and, subject to our retention policy, we will dispose of your data securely or we may anonymise the record if data is required for reporting and audit purposes.

+Individuals can make a subject access request verbally or in writing.
+We will follow the guidance from the Right of access | ICO To make a subject access request you should email: info@thecbf.org.uk or telephone 01634 838739.

+Reporting Concerns

-Reporting Concerns: If you have a complaint or concern about the CBF's information rights practices you can report it to the Information Commissioners Office (ICO), the UK supervisory authority for data protection issues.
+If you have a complaint or concern about the CBF's information rights practices you can report it to the Information Commissioner's Office (ICO), the UK supervisory authority for data protection issues.
 You can call their helpline on 0303 123 1113 or visit their website https://ico.org.uk/concerns/ for further information.

-Details of person in charge of GDPR at CBF: If you have any questions about how your data is handled and stored then please contact Helen Marron, helen@thecbf.org.uk or telephone 01634 838739
+Details of person in charge of UK GDPR at CBF: If you have any questions about how your data is handled and stored then please contact Helen Marron, helen@thecbf.org.uk or telephone 01634 838739.